Efinix-Inc/br2-efinix/docs/generate_sapphire_soc_for_linux.md

      | Ti60F225  | 32 MB                        |
      | Ti180M484 | 256 MB                       |

+7. Under `Debug` tab,

+   - enable `RISC-V standard debug`

+   - set `Hardware Breakpoint` to 2

-7. Under `SPI` tab, enable SPI 1 for the SD card.
+8. Under `SPI` tab, enable SPI 1 for the SD card.

-8. Click `Generate` to generate the soc.
+9. Click `Generate` to generate the soc.

-9. Click `Ok` after the soc successfully generated.
+10. Click `Ok` after the soc successfully generated.

 > `Note:` Peripheral Clock Frequency should be set within the supported frequency of the connected peripheral.

-## Modify Bootloader

-You are require to modify the bootloader when generating a custom SoC.
-See [Modify fpga bootloader](modify_fpga_bootloader.md) document.

-## Assign Pinout for SPI 1
+## Part 1b: Assign Pinout for SPI 1

 Table below shows the best known configuration for assigning the pinout for SPI 1.
 The SPI 1 is used for SD card.
 Please note that `system_uart_0_io_*` also need to reassign for `T120F324`.
 You can use other pinout by referring to the devkit user guide and schematics at [Efinix support page](https://www.efinixinc.com/support/docs.php).